grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/02 Authentication.md

 Authentication is based on a custom token scheme.

-Your Auth Token is what enables this and allows you to interact with the k6 Cloud using the k6 CLI or through the REST API.
-To get your Auth Token, please visit [this page](https://app.k6.io/account/token).
+Your Auth Token allows you to interact with the k6 Cloud through k6 CLI and REST API.
+To get the token, please visit [this page](https://app.k6.io/account/token).

 Using cURL, your requests must contain the following header: